stanford-oval/genie-k8s/README.md

 To build the regular image, use `./rebuild-image.sh`.
 See `./rebuild-image.sh --help` for options.

-The scripts will build the images and upload to AWS ECR.
+The scripts will build the images and upload to ACR (Azure Container Registry).

 ## Uploading pipelines